 - mint leaves optional

-- In an electric mixer, add the thick cream, dream whip, creme caramel, whipping cream, and condensed milk.
+- In an electric mixer, add the thick cream, dream whip, creme caramel, heavy cream, milk, and condensed milk.
 Beat until thick and fluffy, with soft peaks, about 3 minutes or so.

 - Gently rinse the berries and pat dry, and cut the pound cake into large cubes.